IAEA-NDS/open-benchmarks/README.md

 # Open benchmarks for FENDL V&V

-The objective of this repository is to compile transport code input files, reference output, and associated experimental data, adopting a systematic directory structure to facilitate interfacing V&V systems
+The purpose of this repository is to compile transport code input files, reference output, and associated experimental data, adopting a systematic directory structure to facilitate interfacing V&V systems